banks/aacl/README.md

     AACL::grant('moderator', 'm:post', 'edit');				// ... but can't delete them
     AACL::grant('login', 'm:post', 'view');					// Normal users can view all posts...
     AACL::grant('login', 'm:post', 'edit', 'is_author');	// ... but only edit their own
+    AACL::grant('sales', 'm:pages.32', 'edit');				// Sales team can edit page with ID 32 (ths is probably vital for one of their campaigns...) but no other pages

 #### Revoking access